JamesLynchSoftwareDev/JamesLynchSoftwareDev/README.md

 I’m eager to contribute to open-source projects, collaborate with fellow developers, and continuously expand my coding learning!

 Feel free to check out my projects below and connect with me! 🚀

+Please feel free to have a look around and have a chat with me either, i am interested in finding a career in Software Development